wzrdtales/node-ultimate-migrate/README.md

 # Docs

-For Detailed view how to use umigrate, please view the documentation:
+For detailed Instructions how to use umigrate, please view the documentation:

 [Documentation](http://umigrate.readthedocs.org/en/latest/)